 EDU 652 Teaching Students with ADHD

 Learn to recognize ADHD behaviors in children and how to apply practical strategies in the classroom to increase successful experiences for students and staff.
+Option for Adaptive Education license.

 EDU 653 Teaching Students with Autism